-- Students must audition and be accepted into the Performance Concentration no later than the end of their fourth semester at HSU for native HSU students, or by the end of their first semester at HSU for transfers, or by the end of their first semester as a Music Major for native students who change their major to music after completing four semesters at HSU. - Auditions for the Performance Concentration will occur during finals week of each semester.
+- Students must audition and be accepted into the Performance Concentration no later than the end of their fourth semester at Cal Poly Humboldt for native Cal Poly Humboldt students, or by the end of their first semester at Cal Poly Humboldt for transfers, or by the end of their first semester as a Music Major for native students who change their major to music after completing four semesters at Cal Poly Humboldt. - Auditions for the Performance Concentration will occur during finals week of each semester.
 The auditions will be 15 minutes long and will include scales and/or technical exercises as appropriate for the student's performing area, sight reading, and solo repertoire and/or etudes and/or orchestral excerpts as appropriate for the student's performing area.
 See the specific requirements for your performing area beginning on page 30.

 - Students auditioning for the performance concentration submit an application to the Music Program Chair.
-Part of the student's application for these concentrations will be an academic plan that demonstrates that the student can complete all degree requirements within the next four semesters. - As part of the application for the Performance Concentration, students must demonstrate that they are making good progress towards completing all degree requirements - especially the theory, ear training, and piano class requirements.
+Part of the student's application for these concentrations will be an academic plan that demonstrates that the student can complete all degree requirements within the next four semesters. - As part of the application for the Performance Concentration, students must demonstrate that they are making good progress towards completing all degree requirements especially the theory, ear training, and piano class requirements.
 Once accepted into the program, students must continue to make good progress toward completing all degree requirements.
 Students who are unable to meet this standard will complete their degrees in the Music Studies Concentration.
-Good progress towards the degree is defined as maintaining an overall GPA of at least 2.5 and having completed at a minimum: - Intro to Music, Music Fundamentals, Piano I, and at least 12 units of GEAR courses (four 3-unit courses) by the end of the student's second semester as an HSU Music Major - At least two of Theory I, Ear Training I, Piano II, and at least 18 units of GEAR courses (six 3-unit courses) by the end of the student's third semester as an HSU Music Major - At least two of Theory II, Ear Training II, Piano III, and at least 24 units of GEAR courses (eight 3-unit courses) plus all of Theory I, Ear Training I, and Piano I by the end of the student's fourth semester as an HSU Music Major - At least two of Theory III, Ear Training III, Piano IV, and at least 30 units of GEAR courses (ten 3-unit courses) plus all of Theory II, Ear Training II, and Piano III) by the end of the student's fifth semester as an HSU Music Major - At least two of Theory IV, Ear Training IV, and at least thirty-six units of GEAR courses (twelve 3-unit courses) (plus all of Theory III, Ear Training III, and Piano IV) by the end of the student's sixth semester as an HSU Music Major - At least forty-two units of GEAR courses (fourteen 3-unit courses), plus Music History to 1750 and Conducting (plus all of Theory IV, Ear Training IV, and Piano IV) by the end of the student's seventh semester as an HSU Music Major
+Good progress towards the degree is defined as maintaining an overall GPA of at least 2.5 and having completed at a minimum: - Intro to Music, Music Fundamentals, Piano I, and at least 12 units of GEAR courses (four 3-unit courses) by the end of the student's second semester as a Cal Poly Humboldt Music Major - At least two of Theory I, Ear Training I, Piano II, and at least 18 units of GEAR courses (six 3-unit courses) by the end of the student's third semester as a Cal Poly Humboldt Music Major - At least two of Theory II, Ear Training II, Piano III, and at least 24 units of GEAR courses (eight 3-unit courses) plus all of Theory I, Ear Training I, and Piano I by the end of the student's fourth semester as a Cal Poly Humboldt Music Major - At least two of Theory III, Ear Training III, Piano IV, and at least 30 units of GEAR courses (ten 3-unit courses) plus all of Theory II, Ear Training II, and Piano III by the end of the student's fifth semester as a Cal Poly Humboldt Music Major - At least two of Theory IV, Ear Training IV, and at least thirty-six units of GEAR courses (twelve 3-unit courses) plus all of Theory III, Ear Training III, and Piano IV by the end of the student's sixth semester as an Cal Poly Humboldt Music Major - At least forty-two units of GEAR courses (fourteen 3-unit courses), plus Music History to 1750 and Conducting, as well as all of Theory IV, Ear Training IV, and Piano IV by the end of the student's seventh semester as an Cal Poly Humboldt Music Major